Bitowsky1/crushedInTime_livesplit/README.md

 ## Autosplitter's Way of Working:

 - Automatically start upon releasing the save slot button.
 - Can split by each chapter, including prologue.
-If you will go with that option, **you can download the splits from this repository**.
+If you will go with that option, **you can download the splits from this repository or from the [resources on speedrun.com](https://www.speedrun.com/pl-PL/Crushed_in_Time/resources/0bgrs)**.
 - Ends the run, upon finishing the last interactable action.
 (Spinning the Watson with Proto Sherlock and Proto Watson)

 ## Reporting issues